spatialos/FlexibleProjectExample/README.md

 $ spatial alpha cloud launch -d <your-deployment-name> -a <your-assembly-name>
 ```

-As above, you can run these commands from the /SpatialOS directory or use the `--main_config=\<path to spatialos.json\>` flag to point to your project config when running the commands from another directory.
+As above, you can run these commands from the `SpatialOS` directory or use the `--main_config=\<path to your spatialos.json\>` flag to point to your project config when running the commands from another directory.

 ## Known Issues
 There are no known issues at the moment.